li-yong/VLSI_Testing_f24/README_Project_4.md

 ```

 ## TPG and ORA
-1. TPG_LFSR runs one clock to generate a test pattern.
+1. Circuit in `scan mode`, TPG_LFSR generate one test pattern and applied to the `PI` gates by `LFSR`.
-1. Simulate circuit to get the good circuit output.
+2. The circuit switch to `normal mode` to simulate the good circuit output.
-1. ORA_MISR generate the signature based on the circuit output.
+3. The circuit switch back to `scan mode`, ORA_MISR generate the signature based on the circuit output.
 ```
 Loop 0, TPG generated test pattern 10110101010101010101011101001010 Good circuit output was simulated.
 Good circuit output: 10